 - Scholastic Art & Writing Awards variety of scholarships for grades seven and up.

 The majority of portable scholarships are one-time awards.
 They are not renewed for each year in college.
-Often students are only allowed to apply to such scholarships only one time.
+Often students are allowed to apply to such scholarships only one time.
 This means that should students find multi-year scholarships, they should give it extra consideration.

 Generally institutional merit scholarships are renewable for four-years.
-They require students to maintain a minimum GPA and take a minimum of number of courses each year.
+They require students to maintain a minimum GPA and take a minimum number of courses each year.
 Some merit scholarships have relatively high GPA requirements making it difficult for students to keep the scholarship.
 If students won’t be able to replace the merit scholarship money, they need to be extra diligent in keeping grades up and meeting all requirements.

 The amount of the institutional scholarships are usually applied directly to the amount of tuition and fees owed by the student.
 The school gives the rest of the money to the student to use on education expenses.

 Portable scholarships may be sent directly to the school or they may be awarded to the student.
 Students who receive the scholarship money directly are required to report the money to the financial aid office and it can affect financial aid.
 The amount of financial aid students receive cannot exceed the total cost of attendance.
 This means that students who are receiving need-based aid could potentially have their awards reduced because of outside scholarships.
 Students need to check with their university to see the maximum of outside awards students can receive before their school reduces their financial aid.

 You might be thinking that students just don’t have to report the outside scholarships.
 Remember, the awarding organization is going to be reporting the information to the IRS for their purposes.
 So it will show up on the student’s tax return at some point.
 And if students are receiving need-based aid, the college will eventually see it and there will be problems.